mbrz97/sexism-detection/README.md

 # 3. Results
 In this section, we present the results obtained from the evaluation of the developed models on the test set derived from Edos_labelled_aggregated, as well as their performance on the external validation set, Edos_labelled_individual_annotations.
 The results are described based on the evaluation metrics - accuracy and ROC-AUC score, providing a comprehensive view of each model's performance.

+> Training and Validation Accuracy and ROC Curves can be found in the PDF file included in the repo.

 ## 3.1	Model Performance on Test Set
 ### 3.1.1 LSTM Model
 The LSTM model showed a promising performance in classifying the texts into sexist and non-sexist categories.
 The accuracy and ROC-AUC score achieved on the test set are as follows: